 Curated by hotel manager Clif Clark, it was his passion project while the hotel was closed due to the Covid pandemic.
 He was kind enough to give us a tour and history lesson on several of the items in the display cases.
 It features many artifacts from the hotel's past from the original 1875 building up to the grand reopening in 1991 after the renovation.

 Upon entry, the round table with postcards originally sat in the Presidential Suite and was used for poker games by several famous people.
 Another display case features information from the earthquake and fire of 1906.
-Perhaps my favorite piece in the exhibit (which also appeals to the wine connoisseur in me) is an original bottle of 1906 Pommery Champagne that was saved from the hotel's wine room before the fire destroyed it.
+Perhaps the most interesting piece in the exhibit is an original bottle of 1906 Pommery Champagne that was said to have been saved from the hotel's wine room before the fire destroyed it.
 When it was found in the hotel archives, Mr. Clark initially did not believe it was from the hotel, being a 1906 release and the fire happening in April of 1906.
-However, after consulting with wine experts, at the time it was common practice to bottle champagne and immediately distribute it for sale - with the intention that the customer would cellar it until it was ready to drink.
+After consulting with wine experts, he said at the time it was common practice to bottle champagne and immediately distribute it for sale - with the intention that the customer would cellar it until it was ready to drink.
+My concern is that - if it was made as they do today - 1906 was the harvest year.
+Which meant these grapes would've been harvested in the fall of 1906, bottled in 1907, and likely was used at the grand reopening in 1909.

 The room also features a variety of china, chandelier pieces, menus, photographs, keys, and other memorabilia spanning over 100 years.